sintxcs/checker/README.md

 > [!WARNING]
 > *This tool is for educational purposes only.
 The creator won't take any responsibility if any users take advantage of this and exploit it for illicit activities.*

-Using this tool to gain unauthorized access to accounts or for any malicious purpose is strictly prohibited and may violate applicable laws and regulations.